-In this guide we dive into a cheap high quality component computer for every day office use, web browsing, HD movie watching, Netflixing, music playing, etc. This is the perfect office computer for those of you on a budget that really only need a cheap desktop for every day use.
-If you do want a powerful gaming computer you can check out our budget game builds below.
+In this guide we dive into a cheap high quality component desktop computer for every day home or office use, web browsing, Excel working, research dwelling, Word document creating, HD movie watching, Netflixing, music playing, workstation PC.
+This is the perfect home personal PC or office desktop computer for those of you on a budget need a cheap budget PC for every day use.

 - Mobo [Price Check]